RautBidur/data-analyst-bidur/README.md

 - A comprehensive descriptive report summarizing the analysis process and findings.
 - Data visualizations highlighting key trends, compliance challenges, and problem areas.
 - Recommendations for city planners and policymakers to improve rental compliance and enforcement strategies.

+This descriptive analysis utilizes AWS-based cloud infrastructure to carry out a descriptive analysis that generates essential data about rental property violations in Vancouver.
+This study provides law enforcement authorities with useful data analytics and visualization tools that help them improve rental housing standards and enforce municipal laws.